SchematicHQ/contracts/dpa/index.md

 # DATA PROCESSING ADDENDUM

+This Data Processing Addendum (“DPA”) is incorporated into and supplements the Cloud Services Agreement (“Agreement”) between you (“Customer”) and Schematic Inc. (“Provider”) governing Customers’ purchase and use of Provider’s services.

 ## 1.  **PURPOSE AND SCOPE**

 In the course of providing the Services to Customer under the Agreement,